-- All-Purpose Drywall Mud: This choice is the most popular for DIYers since it is versatile enough to use for all layers.
-Although, some professionals prefer a particular product like Topping Compound for the final coats.
+- All-Purpose Drywall Mud: This choice is the most popular for DIYers since it is versatile enough for all layers.
+Although, some professionals prefer a product like Topping Compound for the final coats.

 - Topping Compound: This drywall mud comes as a powder to mix with water.
 It adheres exceptionally well to lower base coats and can be stored for later use when in powder form.

-- Quick-Dry Compound: This drywall mud is ideal for small areas that you can touch up without waiting a total of 24 hours in between coats.
-Because it dries quickly, you need to work with it in small batches to avoid it drying out before you use it on the drywall.
+- Quick-Dry Compound: This drywall mud is ideal for small areas you can touch up without waiting 24 hours in between coats.
+Because it dries quickly, you need to work with it in small batches to avoid drying out before using it on the drywall.

 The Drywall Knife Styles

-If you are new to mudding and taping drywall on your own, there are several different drywall tools that will work for different situations.
+If you are new to mudding and taping drywall on your own, there are several tools that you’ll need.

-Although many of the drywall knives look similar, they have specific uses, so be sure the use them for their specific intention.
+Although many drywall knives look similar, they have specific uses, so be sure the use them for their particular purpose.

 Drywall scrapers typically contain longer, wider blades that are rigid and stiff to help smooth out large surface areas of mud.